KarchinLab/open-cravat-modules-karchinlab/annotators/varity_r/varity_r.md

  The ClinGen Sequence Variant Interpretation Working Group reccommends that calibrated scores from select variant effect predictors are reliable as Very Strong, Strong, or Moderate evidence for Pathogenicity (PP3) or Benignity (BP4) within ACMG/AMP Guidelines (Pejaver, Vikas et al. “Calibration of computational tools for missense variant pathogenicity classification and ClinGen recommendations for PP3/BP4 criteria.”
 American journal of human genetics vol. 109,12 (2022): 2163-2177. doi:10.1016/j.ajhg.2022.10.013).

-VARITY scores have been calbrated and validated as reliable to support Benign Supporting, Benign Moderate, Benign Strong, Benign Very Strong, Pathogenic Supporting, Pathogenic Moderate, and Pathogenic Strong ACMG/AMP evidence for purposes of variant classification in the clinic.
+VARITY scores have been calbrated and validated as reliable to support Benign Supporting, Benign Moderate, Benign Strong, Pathogenic Supporting, Pathogenic Moderate, and Pathogenic Strong ACMG/AMP evidence for purposes of variant classification in the clinic.
 Calibration cutoffs were obtained from Bergquist et al., “Calibration of Additional Computational Tools Expands ClinGen Recommendation Options for Variant Classification with PP3/BP4 Criteria.” bioRxiv 2024.09.17.611902; doi:10.1101/2024.09.17.611902

 | ACMG Category    | Strength    | ESM1b Thresholds |
 |------------------|-------------|-----------------:|